 Before becoming a teacher, Prentice served four years in the U.S. Air Force, primarily with the 55th Air Rescue Squadron out of Kindley Air Force Base in Bermuda, the release states.

 Kell devoted her life to education and touched many lives in her 26 years in the school district as a teacher and a math facilitator, the release states.

 "Dr. Martin Luther King, Jr. once famously shared, 'Life's most persistent and urgent question is: What are you doing for others?'
 For those of us who had the privilege of knowing Gina Kell, we saw this question answered by a life well lived through acts of kindness and service to others," a colleague shared in her nomination.

-Kell died in 2020 but is remembered for always going above and beyond for her students with extra tutoring and resources and also for being a fierce advocate for them.
+Kell died in 2020 but is remembered for always going above and beyond for her students with extra tutoring and resources and also for being a fierce advocate for them, according to the release.
 Kell also made her mark by supporting her colleagues in countless ways both large and small, often surprising them with encouraging notes or a treasured piece of her original artwork at just the right moment, the release states.